How to Start a Travel Blog

 Navigate a Theme

-Once you have the building blocks of your website in place, it is time to think about design.
+Once you have the building blocks of your travel blog in place, it is time to think about design.
 This is where navigating a theme comes into play.

 Free themes are a great choice for any beginning blogger.
 But as you grow your project, you may want to consider upgrading to a premium theme.
 These are themes that are custom built and designed for you.
 But, you do need to pay for them.

 Most premium themes have the added benefit of being more friendly for SEO.
-Once you purchase a premium option, it can be downloaded and then uploaded to your website.
+Once you purchase a premium option, it can be downloaded and then uploaded to your travel blog.

 In the section about the WordPress menu and dashboard, we touched on a few different types of plugins.
 Now we are going to explore that topic further.
 Plugins are a powerful resource for any blogger, so take notes!